Tidal deformability and other global parameters of compact stars with strong phase transitions: Features of the twin branch

 Figure~\ref{fig:leffr1} shows the resulting $\tilde{\Lambda}$ (Eq.~\ref{eq:lambdatilde}) in a full range of the GW170817 event low-spin component masses ($1.36-1.60\ M_\odot$ for $M_1$) as a function of the radius $R(M_1)$ of the more massive component for the selected strong phase transition EOS.
-These results are compared with the approximate formula for $\tilde{\Lambda}$ proposed in \citet{Raithel2018}, based on a set of the ''standard'' realistic EOS used in \citet{Abbott2017a}.
-The twin branch spans a considerably wider range in $R$ for the allowed component masses of GW170817 than the ''standard'' EOS e.g., the SLy4 EOS, for which the radii are relatively constant.
-This feature results in much broader range of allowed $\tilde{\Lambda}$ values in comparison to the ''standard'' EOS.
-The deviation from the fit is of the order of 100 in $\tilde{\Lambda}$ and of several hundreds of meters in $R(M_1)$.
+These results are compared with the approximate formula for $\tilde{\Lambda}$ proposed in \citet{Raithel2018}, based on a set of the `standard' realistic EOS used in \citet{Abbott2017a}.
+The twin branch spans a considerably wider range in $R$ for the allowed component masses of GW170817 than the standard EOS, e.g. the SLy4 EOS, for which the radii are relatively constant.
+This feature results in a much broader range of allowed $\tilde{\Lambda}$ values in comparison to the standard EOS: for comparison see Fig.~1 of \citet{Raithel2018}, where $\tilde{\Lambda}$ varies to a much smaller extent than here.
+The behaviour of the red EOS (but also the violet EOS, in which the phase transition occurs below the lower bound on the $M_2$ mass) is qualitatively similar to the SLy4 EOS, but since the radii of the components change more than in the case of the SLy4 EOS in the appropriate mass ranges, the response of the star to the tidal deformation is larger, as the $\Lambda$ paramteter is a sensitive function of the radius.
+We expect a similar behaviour for any other EOS with a similar $M(R)$ sequence.
+The deviation from the fit is of the order of 100 in $\tilde{\Lambda}$ and of several hundred metres in $R(M_1)$.
 The character of the curves depends on whether the phase transition occurs within the range of $M_2$ or $M_1$ (blue and green lines).
-In the former case, we note a discontinuity in $\tilde{\Lambda}$, related to the phase-transition induced instability; in the latter case however, the $R(M_1)$ also behaves non-continuously, because the existence of a range of $M_1$ for which two solutions with different $R$ are possible.
+In the first case, we note a discontinuity in $\tilde{\Lambda}$ related to the phase-transition induced instability; in the second case, however, the $R(M_1)$ also behaves non-continuously because a range of $M_1$ for which two solutions with different values of $R$ is possible.